-Sudden sensorineural hearing loss, or sudden deafness, is a rapid loss of hearing.
-It can happen to a person all at once or over a period of up to 3 days.
-It should therefore be considered a medical emergency.
+Sudden loss of hearing can happen to anyone.
+It can be sudden or through a period of up to 3 days.
+It can be an ENT medical emergency.

-Presbycusis, or age-related hearing loss, comes on gradually as a person gets older.
-It seems to be genetic and may occur because of changes in the inner ear and auditory nerve.
+Presbycusis, age-related hearing loss, comes gradually as a person gets older.
+It can be genetic or because of changes in the inner ear and auditory nerve.
 Presbycusis may make it hard for a person to tolerate loud sounds or to hear what others are saying, and it happens gradually such that a person may not realize they have lost their hearing ability.

 How do I know I have hearing loss?

 In children, parents may find them inattentive, or ignore instructions or appear naughty.
 Listening to the television at high volumes is common and sometimes the child’s teachers will complain about their hearing abilities being below average.
-Young children with delayed speech production should always be assessed for hearing loss.
+Young children with delayed speech production should always be assessed for hearing loss by ENT specialists.

 How do I cope with hearing loss?